Berlin to Copenhagen Cycling Holiday

 To start your cycle tour you’ll ride northwards from Oranienburg into the heart of Brandenburg.
 Follow first the towpath along the Oder-Havel Canal to Liebenwalde and then the route of the River Havel proper to Zehdenick.
-Your overnight destination is either Zehdenick or Fürstenberg.
+Your overnight destination is in Zehdenick or Fürstenberg or nearby.

 Day 3: Zehdenick/Fürstenberg – Neustrelitz, 28 to 49 miles/45 to 78 kms